jeremyjpj0916/stock-market-alerts/README.md

 ```

 <br />
-If you liked this tool and it helped you catch some awesome biotech catalyst moves feel free to donate some of your winnings my way via crypto:
+If you liked this tool and it helped you catch some awesome biotech catalyst moves feel free to donate some of your winnings my way via crypto:<br /><br />
-Bitcoin address: XXXXXXXXXX
+Bitcoin address: XXXXXXXXXX<br />
-Ethereum address: XXXXXXXXXX
+Ethereum address: XXXXXXXXXX<br />

 <br />
 Credits of external scripts and libs I used: <br />